YuanyiYang/NYUCourse/README.md

 # NYU Courses

-Some code from assignments done for various classes, including Programming Language, Open Source Tool...
+Some code from assignments for various classes, including Programming Language, Open Source Tool, Operating System...
 Just for fun.
+## Operating System
+### Memory Management Unit(MMU)
+This is to simulate the algorithm to find a victim when a page fault occurs.
+Algorithm consists of Aging, LRU, NRU, Clock, FIFO, Second Chance, Random.

+### Process Scheduler
+This is to simulate process dispatcher in CPU.
+Implement algorithm including FIFO, LIFO, SJF, Round-Robin and Priority Queue.

+### Two-Pass Linker
+This is to simulate a linker before loading a program.
+It need two passes over the code.

 ## Programming Language
 ### Scheme Interpreter
 ####Overview
 A mini-interpreter written in scheme, able to interpret itself.
 ####Files
-<b>myInterpreter.scm</b>: supports syntaxes including: _define, if, cold, let, let*, letter, quote, apply, and, or_
+<b>myInterpreter.scm</b>: supports syntaxes including: _define, if, cold, let, let*, letrec, quote, apply, and, or_

 <b>library.scm</b>: contains implementation of non-primitive functions needed in the interpreter

 <b>test.scm</b>: sample input to test the interpreter
 ####Usage
 Use the following commands in scheme interpreter: